3D Plant Model

 - Lighting: Proper lighting is crucial in making 3D plants look realistic.
 Use natural lighting setups, such as HDRI environments, to simulate outdoor conditions and enhance the look of your vegetation.

 - Textures and Materials: Pay close attention to the textures used on your 3D plants.
-Many high-quality models come with texture maps for diffuse, bump, and specular reflections.
+Many high-quality models come with texture maps for diffuse, bump, and specular reflections especially if you’re using 3D tree models.
 Make sure these maps are correctly applied to achieve realism.

 - Scale: Always ensure your 3D plant models are scaled correctly relative to other objects in the scene.
 A plant that’s too large or too small can throw off the proportions of your design.